simplajs/simpla-paths/README.md

 ### Global IDs

 Global IDs are not namespaced to their parent, and create new root paths wherever they are used.
-They are equivelant to specifying `path="/[gid]"` on a Simpla element, but applicable to any arbitrary HTML element.
+They are equivalent to specifying `path="/[gid]"` on a Simpla element, but are applicable to any arbitrary HTML element.
 This means you can easily create global 'chunks' of content.

 ```html
 <div sid="page">

   <!-- Content path = /page/title -->
   <simpla-text sid="title"></simpla-text>

   <div gid="footer">
     <!-- Content path = /footer/company -->
     <simpla-text sid="company"></simpla-text>